rancher/rancher-docs/.github/issue_template/request-a-new-feature.md

 **Details:**
-- What page(s) in the current docs does request apply to?
-Please include link(s).
+1. Include all pertinent information, e.g., screenshots, resource requirements, workarounds, links, etc.
-- What does the new process/feature do and how does it work?
+1. Tag issue with appropriate release milestone.
-- What are the steps involved in installing/running feature?
-Please describe.
+1. List page link(s) in the current docs where the new feature applies, if applicable.
-- What version(s) of Rancher does the feature affect?
+1. Explain the new process/feature and how it works.
-- List/attach all pertinent information, e.g., screenshots, resource requirements, code blocks, workarounds, links, etc.
+1. List the steps involved in installing/running/uninstalling feature.